 - 3. The alcohol (ethanol) is denatured either by the alcohol producer or at the point of production of the finished hand sanitizer product.
-Alcohol and Tobacco Tax and Trade Bureau regulations in 27 CFR part 20 and 21 provide a number of formulas for denaturing alcohol.
-Formulas for use in hand sanitizers are included in Appendix C of this document and include:14 - a.
-Formula 40A or 40B with or without the tert-butyl alcohol - b.
-Formula 3C (isopropyl alcohol).15
+Alcohol and Tobacco Tax and Trade Bureau regulations in 27 CFR part 20 and 21, respectively, describe requirements pertaining to, and provide a number of formulas for, denaturing alcohol.
+These formulas for use in hand sanitizers under FDA's temporary policies are included in Appendix C of this document and include: - a.
+Formula No. 40A or No. 40B with or without the tert-butyl alcohol - b.
+Formula No. 3C (isopropyl alcohol).